-Item 2.
-Financial Information

-Selected Consolidated Financial and Operating Data
+Item 6.
+Selected Financial Data

-The following table sets forth the selected financial and operating data for Boston Properties Limited Partnership ("BPLP"), together with its subsidiaries, on a historical consolidated basis, which has been revised for the adoption of SFAS 145 and the disposition of properties during 2003 which have been reclassified as discontinued operations, for the periods presented.
-Refer to footnotes 16 and 26 of the consolidated financial statements.
-The following information should be read in conjunction with the financial statements and related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in this Form 10.
+The following table sets forth our selected financial and operating data for Boston Properties, Inc., on an historical basis, which has been revised for the reclassification of losses from early extinguishments of debt, in accordance with SFAS 145 and the disposition of properties during 2003 which have been reclassified as discontinued operations, for the periods presented.
+Refer to Notes 15 and 25 of the Consolidated Financial Statements.
+The following data should be read in conjunction with our financial statements and notes thereto and Management's Discussion and Analysis of Financial Condition and Results of Operations included elsewhere in this Form 10-K.